Candquarzy/Candquarzy/README_EN.md

 ## 🍭About Me

-Hello~you can call me Candy,Of course, my commonly used names include **Candquarzy** and **CandyQuartz**.
+Hello~ you can call me Candy, of course, my commonly used names include **Candquarzy** and **CandyQuartz**.

-Thanks to my good friend **Fairydewstz** for giving me this name.Here is his[Personal Homepage](https://github.com/Lintha437)
+Thanks to my good friend **Fairydewstz** for giving me this name.
+Here is his [Personal Homepage](https://github.com/Lintha437)

-I hope I can become cute~ ~~Though my mental state might not be very stable (x~~ There doesn’t seem to be much else to say…
+I hope I can become cute~ ~~Though my mental state might not be very stable (x~~ There doesn't seem to be much else to say…

 ------

 ## 🗺️Language

-Well~ I am a native Chinese speaker, and you can communicate with me in Chinese.
+Well~ I am a Chinese native speaker, and you can communicate with me in Chinese.
 I am currently learning English and Japanese...

 > Traditional Chinese >= Simplified Chinese > English > Japanese